yuqitanyq/tp/docs/UserGuide.md

 **Notes about the add command:**

 * ID must be 9 characters in length.
 First character of ID should be 'A' and last character of ID should be an alphabet.
+* NAME can be a maximum of 40 characters.
+* EMAIL can be a maximum of 50 characters.
 * You cannot add a patron with the same NAME, EMAIL or ID as another existing patron in the patron list.
 </div>